comfyanonymous/ComfyUI_examples/inpaint/README.md

 ### Outpainting

-You can also use these exact workflows for outpainting, first expand the canvas of the image in your favorite image editor filling it with transparency like in this input image where I expanded the top and bottom:
+You can also use similar workflows for outpainting.
+Outpainting is the same thing as inpainting.
+There is a "Pad Image for Outpainting" node to automatically pad the image for outpainting while creating the proper mask.
+In this example this image will be outpainted:

 ![Example](yosemite_outpaint_example.png)

-Using the v2 inpainting model the exact same way as the inpainting examples:
+Using the v2 inpainting model and the "Pad Image for Outpainting" node (load it in ComfyUI to see the workflow):

 ![Example](inpain_model_outpainting.png)